Spurs Odyssey Banner

 The team lined up with Butcher and Casey at the back with Mtandari at right back and Berchiche on the left.
 Kasim and Hutchins in central midfield with Parrett on the right side and Obika on the left and Townsend just in front providing support for Pekhart.

 Both sides looked evenly matched with a lot of the play being in the middle of the park.
 In the third minute Agard was released but his shot was held by Butcher with a bit of difficulty at the near post.
-Spurs first attempt was a header from Pekhart saved by McEntagart in the ninth minute.
+Spurs' first attempt was a header from Pekhart saved by McEntagart in the ninth minute.
 This was followed by a low shot by Kasim through the crowd.

-Parrett made a great run down the right from inside his own half dribbling past three Everton players before crossing to the far post for Obika, whose weak effort was saved.
+Parrett made a great run down the right from inside his own half, dribbling past three Everton players before crossing to the far post for Obika, whose weak effort was saved.
 Obika had a better effort a few minutes later.
 Parrett and Obika had other attempts in the opening half hour before Everton troubled Butcher again when he saved from Agard.
 The Toffees seemed to be content to pack the midfield and look for the breaks which came with five minutes of the half left.
 Agard was fed the ball on the left and he went to the line and pulled the ball back for Codling to beat the keeper via a deflection.

-The second half was much like the first with the visitors sitting back allowing the Spurs to come onto them and looking for an opening to exploit.
+The second half was much like the first with the visitors sitting back allowing Spurs to come onto them and looking for an opening to exploit.
 They dug in and the tackling began to get heavier as the home side became more frustrated trying to find a way through.
 Berchiche was booked for a foul as he tried to dig out the ball on the sideline in one attack.

 After Townsend had put a shot over the bar Inglethorpe moved him to the right wing and Parrett in the centre behind Pekhart.
 Despite being left footed Townsend did manage to make a couple of good runs down the wing which came to nothing.
 The coach then brought on Fraser-Allen to play on the right switching Townsend to his more natural left with Obika pushed up front.
 As this did not provide many more chances he replaced Obika with Olsen with five minutes left.